 I debated on whether to glaze these or not, since I was going for a bit healthier, but decided I still would since it was for a birthday party, after all.
 I am glad I did as the maple frosting definitely made for a delicious flavor to top the apple donuts.
 The amount of frosting is relatively small so I didn’t feel that bad, and it did make me think that it would probably work to reduce the sweetness of the actual donut as a result, but that’s one to experiment on a bit more in due course (I had over-reduced on my last baking project so was wary not to do the same this time when it was for his party).
 The donuts will still taste good a few days after you make them, although as with all baked goods they are best fresh.
 However the frosting will kind of melt into the donut after the first day, so you’ll get the taste but they won’t look as good.

 Overall these are delicious, easy and as I said relatively healthy and definitely something I’ll be making again.
-I’m going to be sharing them with all at Fiesta Friday this week, co-hosted by Loretta@Safari of the Mind and Jess@Cooking Is My Sport.
-I suspect a few people might be back for another bite…

 - 1 egg

-- ½ cup applesauce (see note at end, below, on making own)
+- 1/2 cup applesauce see note at end, below, on making own

-- ¼ cup/4tbsp/60ml maple syrup
+- 1/4 cup maple syrup 4tbsp/60ml

 - 1 tsp vanilla extract